ericbisme/ps-deploy-automation-showoff/README.md

-# ps-deploy-automation-showoff
+# PeopleSoft Deployment Automation using DPK, Puppet and Ansible
-PeopleSoft Deployment Automation using DPK, Puppet and Ansible - Showoff Presentation
+A showoff presentation for Eric to Give at conferences